 - Gum soreness

-If you have any of these symptoms, contact our Greeley, CO dentist office for an appointment with Dr. Benson.
+If you have any of these symptoms, contact our Greeley, CO dentist office for an appointment.

 Root Canal Procedure

 The root canal procedure is relatively simple.
-First, Dr. Benson will make a small hole access the tooth pulp.
+First, your dentist will make a small hole access the tooth pulp.
 The infected tissue and damaged nerve will be removed and the root canal will be thoroughly cleaned and disinfected.
 The tooth will be temporarily sealed to keep out food and saliva until the next appointment.
-Once the infection is clear and the root canal is free of debris, the dentist will fill the tooth with a biocompatible rubber compound called gutta percha.
-Finally, Dr. Benson will cover the tooth with either a dental filling or tooth cap to add strength and protect it from future damage.
+Once the infection is clear and the root canal is free of debris, your dentist will fill the tooth with a biocompatible rubber compound called gutta percha.
+Finally, your dentist will cover the tooth with either a dental filling or tooth cap to add strength and protect it from future damage.

 Root Canal FAQs